rpy2/rpy2/doc/source/robjects_rinstance.rst

-The astute reader will quickly realize that R objects named by python variables can be plugged into code through their `R` representation:
+The astute reader will quickly realize that R objects named by python variables can be plugged into code through their :program:`R` representation:

 >>> x = robjects.r.rnorm(100)
 >>> robjects.r('hist(%s, xlab="x", main="hist(x)")' %x.r_repr())